mpa139/allanlab/_pages/publications.md

 ### 2005

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf05 %}

   {{ conf.conf05 }} <br />